Major Havelock David Nelson

 Major Havelock D. Nelson was born in March 27, 1898, to Horatio H. Nelson & Nora B. Brewer-Nelson in Canton, Ohio.
 With his two sisters and two brothers, he grew up in Canton and Springfield, Ohio.
 He attended Wittenberg College and the University of Cincinnati for his masters degree.
 While there, he played football.
 He was known as "Harvey" to his family and friends.

-Nelson joined the U. S. Marine Corps, as an enlisted
+joined the U. S. Marine Corps, as an enlisted man, on

-sent to France where he was a member of 97th Company,
+France where he was a member of 97th Company, 3rd

-3rd Battalion, 6th Marine Regiment.
-He took part
+Battalion, 6th Marine Regiment.
+He took part in

 On December 1,

 1925, Nelson joined the Ohio National Guard.
-He married to Kathleen
+He also married to Kathleen

 Bouchette-Jones on May 25, 1927, and they became the